-The Middle East Eastern Europe
+The Middle East Eastern Europe Initial infection Spear phishing

 Metasploit

 Gallmaker has been operating since at least December 2017 but was only discovered in 2018.
 To compromise systems, attackers exploit the Dynamic Data Exchange (DDE) feature in Word applications.
 The DDE protocol is used to exchange information between Office programs that use shared data or a shared memory.